TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 Four notes on from `C4` is `E4`, six notes on from `C4` is `F4#`, and eight notes on from `C4` is `G4#`.
 So replacing the numbered notes in musical notation:
 `` E E E E F4# G4# ``.
 These are the values the game uses for pitch matching, and to display on the pitch grid on screen.

 This notation also works for negative numbers, you simply count backwards from `C4` if the notes required are a lower pitch.
 Some songs do indeed have the whole base notes below 0, but this is often common with some genres.
+Be warned not every _UltraStar_ version supports this!

 Most songs that have been charted tend to be within a 6 to 12 note range, so the pitch grids are not massive, and also to prevent the issue on some _UltraStar_ clients where a note from a higher _Octave_, for example if the chart starts at `G4` and there is a note for `G5` this higher note would be drawn in the same place as the lower note, as the note would be considered an 'overflow', and would just be in the normal `G4` row on screen.

+We will add support to shift key for singers in _Project OutFox_ to make it easier for players to sing in their natural range.

 ---